Generic Name: nitroglycerin (rectal) (NYE troe GLIS er in)

 Nitroglycerin rectal can cause severe headaches.
 Ask your doctor before using any headache pain medication.

 It may take up to 3 weeks before your symptoms improve.
 Keep using as directed and tell your doctor if your symptoms do not improve or if they get worse while using nitroglycerin rectal.
-Do not use this medicine for longer than 3 weeks unless your doctor tells you to.

 Store at room temperature away from moisture and heat.
 Keep the tube tightly closed when not in use.
 Throw away any nitroglycerin rectal ointment you have not used within 8 weeks after you first opened the tube.